 On this Date in 1984: The Smiths released their self-titled debut album.
 The album – which features a cropped shot of actor Joe Dallesandro on its cover – reached as high as Number 2 on the UK album charts, where it stayed for 33 weeks.
 This record is amazing and it’s still one of my favorite albums of all time.
 The Smiths rule.

 On This Date, January 12th, in 1969: Led Zeppelin released its debut album in the UK (the US release date was January 17th).
-The album’s iconic cover artwork, chosen by guitarist Jimmy Page, features a Black & White photo of the 1937 Hindenburg airship disaster.
+The album’s iconic cover artwork, chosen by guitarist Jimmy Page, features a black and white photo of the 1937 Hindenburg airship disaster.
 Led Zeppelin!

 In today’s Mental Floss fun Lunchtime Quiz, you must venture a guess as to whether an assortment of 10 Classic Rock bands released their debut albums in the 1970s or 1960s.
 It’s not as easy as you’d expect, but most hardcore music nerds over 40 should be able to ace it!